Prince Frederick of the Netherlands: Prince of the Netherlands

 When the Belgian Revolution broke out in 1830, Frederick commanded the troops sent to Brussels to suppress the rebellion there.
 Frederick led these troops in several days of fighting in Brussels, but could not retake the city.
-Frederick also took part in his brother's 1831 Ten Days' Campaign in Belgium.
+Frederick also took part in the campaign of his brother's 1831 Ten Days' Campaign in Belgium.

 When his father abdicated in 1840, Frederick withdrew from public life to his estates at Wassenaar.
 In 1846 he acquired Schloss Muskau in Prussia where he completed Muskau Park, the largest and one of the most famous English gardens in Central Europe, stretching along both sides of the present German–Polish border on the Lusatian Neisse.
 The park had been laid out from 1815 onwards at the behest of Prince Hermann von Pückler-Muskau (1785–1871).
 In July 2004, Muskau Park was added to the list of UNESCO World Heritage Sites.

 Upon the death of his elder brother in 1849, the country was left with a large debt.
 Frederick managed to pay off a million guilder to Tsar Nicholas I of Russia, who was brother-in-law to William II.
 The new King William III of the Netherlands (Frederick's nephew) did not want to inherit the kingship from his father, but Frederick managed to convince him to take up the position, offering to assist him.

 William III recalled Frederick and made him Inspector-General of the army.
 Frederick held that office until 1868, when he resigned because of the lack of support for his plans to modernize the army.
 Frederick managed to prevent a divorce between King William III and Queen Sophie of Württemberg by establishing a legal separation.

-He retired to Muskau Castle which was remodeled in Renaissance revival style between 1863 and 1866.
+He retired to Muskau Castle, bought by him in 1846, which was remodeled in Renaissance revival style between 1863 and 1866.